 - Keywords.
 This outdated form of targeting has been replaced by Custom intent audiences targeting.

 - Topics (or Themes).
 This one has a broad reach, though it may not be accurate.
 Don’t use it by itself - overlap it with other targeting features.

 - Placements.
 This one offers more precise targeting than Topics.
 It is beneficial for targeting your ads to specific YouTube channels.
 If you get decent results from ads, reach out to the owner of that channel for product placement or collaboration.

 This option can automatically increase the reach of an ad group.
 But don’t rush to switch it on –use it only after you’ve achieved decent results with that ad group.

 You can overlap different types of targeting to narrow down your audience.

 Or you can add the targeting in observation mode, but this won’t narrow down the audience.
 It just gives you more data and the option to adjust bids based on this information.

 In the end

-Your method of audience targeting should suit your goals.
+Your method of targeting in GDN should suit your goals.

-When you launch the campaign, you can control the performance of the various ad groups in Google Ads reports, but there is a better way - our statistics dashboard in eLama.
+When you launch the campaign, you can control the performance of various ad groups in Google Ads reports, but there is a better way - the statistics dashboard in eLama.